Motor racing-Lotus F1 team switch to Mercedes power for 2015

-SOCHI Russia The Lotus Formula One team will switch from Renault to Mercedes power units next season as part of a long-term deal, both parties announced at the Russian Grand Prix on Thursday.
+SOCHI, Russia Oct 9 The Lotus Formula One team will switch from Renault to Mercedes power units next season as part of a long-term deal, both parties announced at the Russian Grand Prix on Thursday.

 The team will effectively take the supply vacated by McLaren, who are starting a new partnership with Japanese manufacturer Honda.